 Being a geophysicist and exploring for oil and gas all around the world has made for an interesting life.
 Too bad I didn't operate low bands when living in such places as Jakarta Indonesia, Sydney Australia, or Buenos Aires Argentina.

 When I'm on the radio you can catch me most of the time on whatever band is open (160m-10m).
 My logbook says I make about 2/3 of my QSOs on CW, so I guess that is my favorite mode.
-I've confirmed over 250 entities in the past 6 years, mostly with 100W or less.
-Thanks for reading my profile!

 I also had a poem called, "The Silent Key" published in the K9YA Telegraph.
 These are the first things I've had published, so maybe there is a new career in the offing.

-And by the way, the photo was taken June 2007 on the banks of the Bow River in Calgary, with my Field Day setup.
+And by the way, the top photo was taken June 2007 on the banks of the Bow River in Calgary, with my Field Day setup.